Rohith2517/Role_system/README.md

 ## Project Overview

 The Role Management System is a React-based application designed to manage users and roles.
 It allows administrators to create, update, delete, and assign roles to users seamlessly.
 The interface is user-friendly, making it easy to manage permissions and maintain organizational hierarchy.
+It is serverless and uses local storage.

 ## Features